 Showcase presenters may permanently archive digital versions of their work (e.g., abstract, poster, slides, images, etc.) in Scholar@UC, UC’s data repository.

-If your work will be published elsewhere, you should not archive until it has been published.
+If your work will be published elsewhere, you should not archive it until it has been published.
 To prevent potential publishing conflicts, all who wish to archive must get permission from their project advisors.

 Review these short videos for more information about this opportunity: